 How do I get a domain name?

-We can purchase a domain on your behalf.
-Alternatively, all you need to do is find a reputable domain registrar, for example, 123-reg.co.uk, and grab the domain you want.
-Firstly you need to check the availability of the domain, as it may already be taken.
-If available, you can then purchase it for a period of time ranging from 1 year through to 5 or even 10+ years.
+Firstly, you need to check the domain’s availability, as it may already be taken.
+If available, you can then purchase it for a period ranging from 1 year to 5 or even 10 years or more.
 That is now your domain.

 How do they work?